eashanhatti/peridot/writing/mockup.md

 val double : comptime (Int -> Int) let double = fun x => x + x
 ```
 The arrow itself is `comptime`, but its input and output are not.
-Calling this function will evaluate the function, but not its argument or body, instead subsituting it into the body.
+Calling this function will evaluate the function, but not its argument or body.
+The argument will be substituted into the body and the body into the call site.
 ```ml
 double(4)
 // becomes